2023, Awarded Visiting Professorship from the Danish Diabetes and Endocrine Academy

 The purpose of the study is to evaluate maternal obesity and glucose tolerance during pregnancy as risk factors for metabolic dysfunction in the mother and her offspring.

-Role: PI at the MetroHealth site/Vice Chair Executive Committee
+Role: Principal Investigator at the MetroHealth site/Vice Chair Executive Committee